 Skip to main content

-The capture policy is the first line of defense between your process and Boundary’s ingest endpoint.
-It decides which fields on a BoundaryLogEvent actually get serialized.
+The capture policy is the first line of defense between your process and the ingest endpoint.
+It governs the three optional data buckets — inputs, outputs, and repairs.
+Everything else on a BoundaryLogEvent is structural and always sent, because Boundary can’t show you a run at all without it.

 createBoundaryLogger({